cacttus/GWindow_Sandbox/README.md

 # TODO
 * Note: Saved the class files for future reference (_saved)

 * Move Geom Vertex info to Shaders.

-**Test VK_VERTEX_INPUT_RATE_INSTANCE in the attribute binding description
-  * not sure what this does - instancing appears to work without it.
-** Test out attribute input binding order in SpvReflect
+  * Integrate BR2::VertexFormat
+  * Match Mesh VertexFormat with Shader VertexFormat
+  * Create Pipeline on Shader

-* RenderFrame Class
+  * Lightweight RenderFrame classes (refactoring)
-    std::vector<RenderFrame>
+    * std::vector<RenderFrame>
     * Not a HUGE overhaul.
 Starting small.
       * We will abstract Pipeline and Swapchain later.
     * Move shader data into a RenderFrame.
       * Uniform buffers (de-array)
       * Descriptor sets.
       * Framebuffers (de-array)
-  Access this stuff via Frame->getShaderData(_pShader)
+    * Access bindings & UBO's via RenderFrame->getShaderData(_pShader)

     * Move command buffer creation into RenderFrame.

-* TBH - we could make pipeline a subclass of Shader  this would organize better when we integrate with VG
+* Make pipeline a subclass of Shader  this would organize better when we integrate with VG

-* Problem - shader vertex information isn't the way to go - because input vertexes can be of any format.
-How would we bind a slective vertex buffer to the shader?
-  * just colors & v's ??

-* Mesh Class
 * Swapchain
 * Multiple Vulkan Windows.
 * Move pipeline stuff

-* Move Descriptors into Shader & Pipeline

 * Separate UBO / Image into ShaderTexture ShaderUniform Classes

 ## Backlog